openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 * `-h, --help`        show this help message and exit
 * `-m <MODEL FILE>`   path to an .xml file with a trained model.
 If the demo uses several models at the same time, use format `--m?*`.
-* `-i "<INPUT ID>"`   an input id to process.
+* `-i <INPUT ID>`   an input id to process.
 For vision tasks the input must be a single image, a folder of images, video file or camera id.
 For vision tasks the default value must be `0`
 * `-d <DEVICE>`       specify a device to infer on (the list of available devices is shown below).
 Default is CPU
 * `-o <FILE PATTERN>` pattern for output file(s) to save